henrikstranneheim/MIP_api/docs/MIP_overview.rst

 MIP will overwrite data files when reanalyzing, but keeps all "versioned" sbatch scripts for traceability.

-MIP allows individual target file calculations if supplied with a pedigree file containing the supported capture kits.
+MIP allows individual target file calculations if supplied with a pedigree file or config file containing the supported capture kits for each sample.

 You can always supply ``perl mip.pl -h`` to list all available parameters and defaults.